 You might be wondering why you should continue marketing to your patients when you can’t see them.
 Although COVID-19 has interrupted our lives, it’s not here to stay.
-You should still continue your marketing efforts because you’re marketing to patients who will be able to see you presumably in a month or so.
+You should still continue working with your dental marketing experts because you’re marketing to patients who will be able to see you presumably in a month or so.
 People will always need dentistry and the more you repeat your message, the more patients will come.

 Popular taglines like “Got Milk?”, “Just Do It” and “Like a Good Neighbor, State Farm is There” have been around for years.
 Most people can recognize these messages and connect them with their brand.
 This is because these brands understand the importance of frequency when it comes to their messages.
 The more people become exposed to your message, the more likely they will purchase from you.